Everything you should know about us

 Our Partners

-Throughout 2022, we were honoured to be chosen as the charity partner of Schuh, 48, and the Ireland Inc. Digital and Innovation Summit.
+Throughout 2023, we were honoured to be the charity partners of Schuh, 48, and Allied Irish Bank.
 All our partnership decisions are subject to a rigorous review through the implementation of our Ethical Fundraising Framework.
 The purpose of this framework is to clearly identify spunout’ approach to deciding on fundraising partnerships, and to document the standards we expect to be upheld in the decision-making process of receiving funds from any external source.

-This year, spunout received a 96% satisfaction score for both the quality and relevance of our youth information content.
-Furthermore, 86% of readers felt supported by the service, and 77% said that spunout had helped them to make more informed decisions.
+This year, spunout received an 89% satisfaction score for the quality our youth information content.
+Furthermore, 70% of readers felt more informed by spunout content.

-For Text About It, 88% of texters rated the service as helpful, with 88% also agreeing that the volunteer they engaged with had genuinely cared for their wellbeing.
-Our Pathfinder/Youth Information Chat service achieved a satisfaction score of 91% in 2022.
+For Text About It, 86% of texters rated the service as helpful.
+Our Pathfinder/Youth Information Chat service achieved a satisfaction score of 78% in 2023.

 Complaints